jakob-r/hugo-course/content/chapters/11_advriskmin/11-10-max-likelihood-l2.md

 ---
 title: "Chapter 11.10: Maximum Likelihood Estimation vs Empirical Risk Minimization I"
 ---
-We discuss the connection between maximum likelihood estimation and risk minimization.
-We discuss the correspondence between a Gaussian error distribution and \\(L2\\) loss.
+We discuss the connection between maximum likelihood estimation and risk minimization, then demonstrate the correspondence between a Gaussian error distribution and \\(L2\\) loss.

 <!--more-->